Inverse Multiobjective Optimization Through Online Learning: Abstract

 \section{Abstract}

-We study the problem of learning the objective functions or constraints of a multiobjective decision making model, based on a set of sequentially arrived decisions.
+We investigate the problem of learning the parameters (i.e., objective functions or constraints) of a multiobjective decision making model, based on a set of sequentially arrived decisions.
 In particular, these decisions might not be exact and possibly carry measurement noise or are generated with the bounded rationality of decision makers.
-In this paper, we propose a general online learning framework to deal with this learning problem using inverse multiobjective optimization.
+In this paper, we propose a general online learning framework to deal with this learning problem using inverse multiobjective optimization, and prove that this framework converges at a rate of $\mathcal{O}(1/\sqrt{T})$ under certain regularity conditions.
 More precisely, we develop two online learning algorithms with implicit update rules which can handle noisy data.
-Numerical results show that both algorithms can learn the parameters with great accuracy and are robust to noise.
+Numerical results with both synthetic and real world datasets show that both algorithms can learn the parameters of a multiobjective program with great accuracy and are robust to noise.